On diffeomorphisms of even-dimensional discs: Koszul duality and the proof of

-In this section we will provide exactly that.
-We will give a filtration of $\ft_g(\ul{k})$ whose associated graded $\mr{gr}\,\ft_g(\ul{k})$ is, after forgetting its graded Lie algebra structure, the value at $H[n-1]$ of a functor
+In this section we will provide exactly that, as a consequence of the following results: \begin{enumerate}[(i)] \item In \cref{sec:edk-ass-gr} we describe a filtration of $\ft_g(\ul{k})$, whose associated graded $\mr{gr}\,\ft_g(\ul{k})$ is given by the value at $H[n-1]$ of a functor